seabopo/PowerShell-AtomicParsley/README.md

 additional piece of data data to configure.
 Instead of the normal 'name' and 'value' properties, they require a 'name', a 'value' and a 'domain'.

-For example, the "iTunMOVI" atom references above is actually a reverse DNS atom.
+For example, the "iTunMOVI" atom referenced above is actually a reverse DNS atom.
 You could choose to ignore the PowerShell module's built-in handling of that property and write it as a custom atom instead like this:
 ```
 $atoms = @{
-    iTunMOVI = "<?xml version="1.0" encoding="UTF-8" standalone="no"?> ..."
+    "com.apple.iTunes;iTunMOVI" = "<?xml version="1.0" encoding="UTF-8" standalone="no"?> ..."
 }

-Write-AtomicParsleyAtoms -File './Movie (1080p HD).m4v' -Atoms $atoms -Domain 'com.apple.iTunes'
+Write-AtomicParsleyAtoms -File './Movie (1080p HD).m4v' -Atoms $atoms
 ```

-... which would update only the iTunMOVI atom on the file and set the domain of any custom atoms to 'com.apple.iTunes'.

-If you want to add multiple custom atoms and domains to a to a file, you can do so by specifying a custom domain as part of the property name in the format 'domain;PropertyName'.
+... where the property name is in the format 'domain;PropertyName'.

-For example:
+You can also use a simple property name (without the domain) and set the domain as a parameter, like this:
 ```
 $atoms = @{
     iTunMOVI = "<?xml version="1.0" encoding="UTF-8" standalone="no"?> ..."
-    'org.themoviedb;TMdbID' = 862
-    'com.thetvdb;TVdbID' = 318
 }

 Write-AtomicParsleyAtoms -File './Movie (1080p HD).m4v' -Atoms $atoms -Domain 'com.apple.iTunes'
 ```
-... would use the domains specified in the 'TMdbID' and 'TVdbID' properties, and would use the 'com.apple.iTunes' domain for the 'iTunMOVI' property since it did not define a domain.
+... which would set all custom properties/atoms that do not have a domain specified as part of the property name to the name specified in the parameter.

 If you specify custom properties but do not specify a domain in either the property name or the Write-AtomicParsleyAtoms function: